 Jose played for 2 years at Mercer County Community College and 2 years at NJCU, where he broke the school record for most goals in one season.

-Jose also played for Princeton Union under Bob Bradley (former US National Team and current Swansea City coach).
+Jose also played for Princeton Union under Bob Bradley (former US National Team and current LAFC coach).
 He also played in the US U18 National Tournament Final.

 Jose has been coaching youth soccer for more than a decade.